axelarnetwork/axelar-contract-deployments/common/README.md

 ### Encode ITS Destination Address

 When sending interchain tokens across different chains using the **Interchain Token Service (ITS)**, the recipient address must be encoded into a chain-specific format.
 This encoding ensures that the ITS protocol can correctly route the token to the intended recipient on the destination chain.
-Without this encoding, the destination address would not be understood by the ITS contract, leading to failed or misrouted transactions.
+Without it, the destination address may not be recognized by the ITS contract, potentially leading to failed or misrouted transactions.

 ```bash
 # Usage